-The PACCARB consists of 30 members, including 15 voting members that are special government employees, 5 non-voting liaison members representing their respective organizations, and 10 Regular Government Employees representing HHS, and the Departments of Defense (DoD) and Agriculture (USDA).
+The PACCARB consists of at least 30 members, including the voting and non-voting members and the Chair and Vice Chair.
+The Secretary will designate the Chair and Vice Chair from among the voting, special government employee (SGE) members of the PACCARB who have demonstrated ability both to lead the work of similar bodies and to work effectively in partnership with federal agencies and partner organizations.
 The members are supported by a Designated Federal Official and other staff members within HHS.
-The Advisory Council may establish standing and ad hoc working groups to provide assistance for carrying out its function.
+The PACCARB may establish standing and ad hoc working groups to provide assistance for carrying out its function.
 All reports and recommendations prepared by the working groups must be deliberated and voted on by the PACCARB.

 The PACCARB will be governed by provisions of the Federal Advisory Committee Act, Public Law 92-463, as amended (5 U.S.C.
 App.), which sets forth standards for the formation and use of federal advisory committees.